nuprl/website/blog/_src/posts/2016-11-02-beta-reduction-part-1.md

 # What is β-reduction?

 More generally, what is reduction?
-Intuitively, a reduction system is a set of rules that determine how a term is stepped forwards in the computation.  β-reduction is probably the most common reduction system used in programming languages.
-It is essentially just the substitution semantics we saw above.
-A single β-reduction is as follows
+Intuitively, a reduction system is a set of rules that determine how a term is stepped forwards in the computation.  β-reduction is Church's name for removing the λ from a function and substituting the argument for the parameter in the function body.
+More formally, we can define β-reduction as follows:

 ```
 (λx.e1) e2 = e1[ x := e2 ]